How the Worker Protection Act 2023 will change workplace safety

 Practical steps employers need to take for Worker Protection Act

-To comply with the new Act, employers must take reasonable steps to protect employees.
+To comply with the new Act, UK employers must take reasonable steps to protect employees.
 Although the Act doesn’t specify the exact “reasonable steps” employers must take, it is crucial that businesses start implementing measures such as:

 1. Risk Assessments: Employers should conduct thorough assessments of potential harassment risks in the workplace.
 This includes looking beyond formal complaints to trends in workforce data, such as employee turnover and feedback from staff surveys.